galadd/eth_state_diff/README.md

 # eth_state_diff

-`eth_state_diff` provides fast delta encoding and reconstruction for Ethereum consensus-layer state.
+`eth_state_diff` is a high-performance library for computing and applying compact deltas between Ethereum consensus-layer states.

-The crate is designed for clients that frequently persist, transmit, or reconstruct Beacon Chain state while minimizing storage and bandwidth costs.

-Unlike snapshot-based storage, `eth_state_diff` computes compact binary deltas between consecutive states and reconstructs the target state with a single linear pass.
+The crate is intended for consensus clients, archival storage, state synchronization, and historical state reconstruction.
+Instead of storing full snapshots, it represents state transitions as specialized binary deltas that can be efficiently serialized, compressed, and applied to reconstruct the target state.

 ## Features

-- Fast O(n) delta generation
+- Fast linear-time delta generation
-- Fast in-place reconstruction
+- Fast in-place state reconstruction
+- Specialized encoders for consensus state components
-- Compact binary representation
+- Compact binary delta representation
-- Zero-copy deserialization via `rkyv`
+- Zero-copy serialization with `rkyv`
 - Excellent compression with `zstd`
+- Generic traits for integration with any consensus client
 - Minimal allocations during reconstruction
-- Designed for embedding into consensus clients